ElliesWorld/ElliesWorld/README.md

 - 👋 Hi, I'm @ElliesWorld
 - 👀 I'm curious and interested in culture, languages and more
 - 🌱 I'm currently learning these programming languages: C, C++ and Python
-- ✨ I'm a Swedish globetrotter
+- ✨ I'm a globetrotter from Sweden

 <!---
 ElliesWorld/ElliesWorld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.